kilna/kilna.com/README.md

 ## Deployment

-This project is deployed using Cloudflare Pages [[memory:8052250]].
+This project is deployed using Cloudflare Pages.
 The Makefile includes deployment commands that build the site for production.

 ## Author